From Normal to Extraordinary: The History of Rowan University

 The College’s fifth president, Dr. Herman James, assumed the leadership of the institution in 1984.
 Under his direction, Rowan expanded by establishing the first doctoral program among the state's public institutions and adding the Colleges of Engineering and Communication.
 Dr. James also was responsible for the construction of Campbell Library, the Student Recreation Center and Rowan Hall.

 A Transformative Gift

 In July 1992, industrialist Henry Rowan and his wife, Betty, donated $100 million to the institution, then the largest gift ever given to a public college or university in the history of higher education.
 Later that year, the school changed its name to Rowan College of New Jersey to recognize its benefactors’ generosity.
-The Rowans’ only request was that a College of Engineering be created with a curriculum that would address the shortcomings of engineering education at that time.
+The Rowans’ only request was that a College of Engineering (now the Henry M. Rowan College of Engineering) be created with a curriculum that would address the shortcomings of engineering education at that time.

 The College achieved university status in 1997 and changed its name to Rowan University under Dr. James’ leadership.
-The College of Engineering quickly earned national accolades for its successful new curriculum.
+The Henry M. Rowan College of Engineering quickly earned national accolades for its successful new curriculum.